-After completing my Ph.D. in political science at Yale University in 2008, I joined the faculty at the department of political science in fall 2009.
-Here I teach undergraduate courses on Nationalism and European Integration, and graduate courses on Nation-Building in the Balkans, Nationalism and Nation-Building, and Qualitative Research Methods.
-For 2008-2009 and 2011-2012 academic years, I was an Academy Scholar at the Harvard Academy for International and Area Studies.
+After completing my Ph.D. in political science at Yale University in 2008, I joined the faculty at the department of political science at George Washington University.
+Here I teach undergraduate courses on Nationalism, Patriotism, and European Integration, and graduate courses on Nation-Building in the Balkans, Nationalism and Nation-Building, and Qualitative Research Methods.
+For 2008-09 and 2011-12 academic years, I was an Academy Scholar at the Harvard Academy for International and Area Studies.

 My book, The Politics of Nation-Building: Making Co-Nationals, Refugees, and Minorities was published by Cambridge University Press in 2012 and won The Peter Katzenstein Book Prize for the best first book on International Relations, Comparative Politics, or Political Economy in 2013, the 2014 European Studies Book Award by the Council for European Studies which honors the best first book on any subject in European Studies published within a two-year period, and an honorable mention by the Rothschild Prize in Nationalism and Ethnic Studies Committee of Association for the Study of Nationalities in 2014.

 I have co-edited two volumes, Enemies Within: The Global Politics of Fifth Columns (Oxford University Press, 2022; w/ Scott Radnitz) and The Microfoundations of Diaspora Politics (Routledge, 2022; w/ Alexandra Délano Alonso).
 My forthcoming book, co-authored with Maya Tudor, is entitled Varieties of Nationalism: Communities, Narratives, Identities (Cambridge University Press).